-07. Another corner summer house
+07. Corner summer house

 08. Contemporary summer house

-Who said that squares were boring!
+Who said that squares are boring!
 This is a very modern approach to a summer house.
 The use of horizontal joists allows the owners to admire the view while remaining protected from the wind and rain. (source: Google)

 09. Mirror, mirror…